hdyson/Emacs-configuration/README.md

-## Customisations for emacs for python development.
+## Customisations for emacs, mainly for python development.

 Checkout to ```~/.emacs.d``` directory, and remove ```~/.init.el``` etc.